yash91989201/my-hashnode-blogs/clka37w0v000309mg5sut1ebj.md

 `seq` command in Linux is used to generate numbers from FIRST to LAST in steps of INCREMENT.
 It is a very useful command where we had to generate a list of numbers in while, for, and until loop.
 Here's the syntax for `seq` command `seq [option] FIRST INCREMENT LAST`

-Let's check out an example to better understand how this works:
+Let's examine some examples to gain a better understanding of how this functions:

 ```bash
 seq 10 # prints from 1 to 10